Daniel-Abrecht/dpa-image-builder/README.md

  * qemu-user-static (for /usr/bin/qemu-aarch64-static, needed on non-aarch64 hosts only)
  * uidmap

-Installing qemu-user-binfmt on non-aarch64 hosts is not necessary, but recommended.
+Setting up binfmt-misc on non-aarch64 hosts is not necessary, but recommended.
 It may speed up the build process and make the bootstrapping more reliable.
+It should happen automatically if you install qemu-user-static.
+Don't install qemu-user-binfmt, it's qemu-user binaries arent statically built and won't work for this.

 For flashing the image, you'll also need uuu.
 You can get uuu from https://source.puri.sm/Librem5/mfgtools Just make sure uu is in your path when flashing the image.
 I've just copied the